mikemckiernan/GenerativeAIExamples/RetrievalAugmentedGeneration/README.md

 ### Using Nvdia Cloud based LLM

-**NVIDIA AI Playground** on NGC allows developers to experience state of the art LLMs accelerated on NVIDIA DGX Cloud with NVIDIA TensorRT nd Triton Inference Server.
+**NVIDIA AI Playground** on NGC allows developers to experience state of the art LLMs accelerated on NVIDIA DGX Cloud with NVIDIA TensorRT and Triton Inference Server.
 Developers get **free credits for 10K requests** to any of the available models.
 Sign up process is easy.
 Follow the below steps from the root of this project to setup the RAG example.

 #### Step 1: Sign up to AI playground